metrorailings/OwlBlog/content/posts/week-14-quick-insights.md

 49ers seem to have three solid skill players on offense - Deebo Samuel, Emmanuel Sanders, and George Kittle.
 Also helps that the team can run the ball with a combination of different halfbacks.
 And unlike Kyle Shanahan's Falcons the year they went to the Super Bowl, this team may have multiple pass rushers worth a damn.

 Nick Bosa can be designated an elite pass rusher.
 Nobody else has really impressed me as of yet on this 49er defensive front.

+New Orleans doesn't have much of a pass rush in this game.
+Cameron Jordan may be the only elite pass rusher on that defense.